learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 ### Create a Text File with Content

+In your terminal, choose a location to practice in and navigate to it.

+Create a
-Launch the Learn IDE (use the Open IDE button) and create a new file called `my_list.txt`.
+new file called `my_list.txt`.
 The file extension suggests to humans and operating systems that it contains text.

 Remember your collection of things?
 Now write in a few of them in your file.
 Here's an example from us (songs in the English post-punk genre).